 No matter what type of dog you have, the instinct to howl and make some noise is going to be buried in there somewhere whether they sing on a daily basis or once every now and then.
-But why exactly do our pets howl the way they do?
+But why do dogs howl?
 Is it just a simple urge left over from their wolf ancestors?
 Or is there something deeper?

 It is healthy for dogs to howl on a regular basis, however if they do it constantly and it gets too much for you, then there are some techniques that you can use to get them to not do it as often so that you can have some peace.
 There are lots of reasons why they do this however, which we will explore next.